criess374/discgolf/README.md

 # discgolf
-Data analysis of disc golf etc
+Data analysis of udisc disc golf data.

+Download the .csv scorecard from udisc and fill in the layout and player name you want to visualize/